mclaughlinconnor/ycircuit/README.md

   * drawingarea.py: Handles implementations of functions for responding to UI callbacks.
 Captures and processes all keyboard and mouse events.
   * components.py: Defines item classes for creating and manipulating shapes.
   * Resources/Symbols/Standard/*.sym: Contains binary files that have the various symbols.
 User defined symbols go in Resources/Symbols/Custom
-  * Resources/*.sch: Schematics are currently saved as a .sch file.
-Try loading inverter.sch for an example inverter schematic.
+  * Schematics are currently saved as a .sch file.
+Try loading inverter.sch from the Resources/Examples directory for an example inverter schematic.

 ## TODOs ##
 -------------------------------------------------------------------------------